 “Aggg!!!” the tall man yelled as one of the hits landed.
 The orc captain began to speak only to be suddenly silenced.
 As a war cry’s echoed behind him, Zaradanoric dashed towards his home screaming at the top of his lungs.

 “Father, Rathgan!
 Come quickly.
-There are monsters in the barn, they have Maddy, we need-“ He shouts of help suddenly turned into those of sorrow and rage as he confronted the sight of his home for the past eight winters being burned to the ground.
-As he walked around the blaze looking for friends or family, he saw a part of two swords on the ground .
-As he hefted the hilts, Zaradanoric realized that they were the swords of his father and those of Rathgan, Maddy’s father.
+There are monsters in the barn, they have Talurien, we need-“ He shouts of help suddenly turned into those of sorrow and rage as he confronted the sight of his home for the past eight winters being burned to the ground.
+As he walked around the blaze looking for friends or family, he saw two swords on the ground .
+As he hefted the hilts, Zaradanoric realized that they were the swords of his father and those of Rathgan, Talurien’s father.

 His father weakly gasped “Zaradanoric, we were betrayed.
 The local tribes betrayed us to the hill men from Angmar.
 No son.”
 Eguald gently pushed his sons hands away from a bleeding wound, “It is too late.
 Both our family and Rathgan’s were slain.
 Rathgan fell next to me and a spear has pierced me fatally.
 Go son, go and find the Earth-kin.
 They know that you are Dùnedain and they will hopefully protect you and honor their pledge.
 They will get you to safety.”

 “But father, they took Talurien.
 They will kill her if we don’t save her!”
 Tears brimmed in Zaradanorics eyes as his father’s hand went limp in his grasp.
 For the entire world to hear, Zaradanoric screamed.
 It was the scream of one who had had everything taken from him, one who had his last hope brutally snatched from him.
 Tears streaming down his face Zaradanoric ran towards the barn still screaming bearing both sword fragments hunting for revenge.